Loyd Jowers: Coretta Scott King v. Loyd Jowers

 No, he [Mr. Lloyd Jowers] named the shooter.
 The shooter was the Memphis Police Department Officer, Lt.
 Earl Clark who he named as the killer.
 Once again, beyond that you had credible witnesses that named members of a Special Forces team who didn't have to act because the contract killer succeeded, with plausible denial, a Mafia contracted killer.

-The Memphis county prosecutor said on several occasions that Mr. Jowers' claims were without merit and that he was motivated to sell his story for a book or a movie.
+The Memphis county prosecutor said on several occasions that Jowers' claims were without merit and that he was motivated to sell his story for a book or a movie.
 Ray's lawyer claimed two sisters who worked at Jowers' restaurant would corroborate Jowers' claim, but both recanted their stories.
-One sister said that Jowers had fabricated the story so he could make $300,000 from selling the story; she in turn corroborated his story in order to get money to pay taxes.
+One sister said that Jowers had fabricated the story so he could make $300,000 from selling the story; she in turn corroborated his story in order to obtain money to pay her taxes.
 In a telephone conversation taped by authorities, Jowers' main witness stated that his story was false.

 According to the Los Angeles Times, "The trial relied heavily on second- and third-hand accounts, and the judge and jurors were often seen dozing off during testimony."
 John Campbell, an assistant district attorney in Memphis who was part of the criminal trial against James Earl Ray, said: "I'm not surprised by the verdict.
 This case overlooked so much contradictory evidence that never was presented, what other option did the jury have but to accept Mr. Pepper's version?"

-Gerald Posner, an investigative journalist who wrote the book Killing the Dream in which he makes the case that Ray was the killer, said after the verdict: "It distresses me greatly that the legal system was used in such a callous and farcical manner in Memphis.
+Gerald Posner, an investigative journalist who wrote the book Killing the Dream, in which he makes the case that Ray was the killer, said after the verdict: "It distresses me greatly that the legal system was used in such a callous and farcical manner in Memphis.
 If the King family wanted a rubber stamp of their own view of the facts, they got it."